 There is no single factor that pre-determines that we will become alcoholic, in fact it is never the case that we are predestined in this way.
-There are however some portions of the population in which alcoholism is more prevalent than the norm and some individuals in which the likelihood it will occur is far higher.
-Alcoholism does not have an entirely random distribution.
+There are however some parts of the population in which alcoholism is more prevalent than the norm: alcoholism does not have an entirely random distribution.
 The great misconception in generalised addiction statistics is the assumption that the clustering around a particular factor is causal of addiction and this is often not the case at all.
 Youth for example is an oft-cited indicator: a very significant proportion of alcoholics started drinking in their early teens.
 From this many deduce that drinking young can cause addiction, but this isn’t a secure conclusion.
 A very large proportion of people will drink unwisely when they are younger and many will drink far too much and too often.
-But most will change this behaviour as they mature.
-There are many social drivers of excessive drinking among young people but significantly the two primary characteristics that drive addiction; recognising benefits more strongly than disadvantages and favouring now over later are both typical characteristics of adolescents.
-They usually recede at maturity and as they fade drinking becomes steadily more moderate and controlled.
+But most change their behaviour as they mature and do not become alcoholic.
+There are many social drivers of excessive drinking among young people but significantly the two primary characteristics that drive addiction; recognising benefits more strongly than disadvantages and favouring now over later are normal characteristics of adolescents.
+These usually recede at maturity and as they fade then drinking becomes steadily more moderate and controlled.
 Studies of alcoholics show that many drank from a young age, and studies of people that didn’t drink at a young age show lower alcoholism rates; but the two are not as directly linked as may appear at first sight.
 Anybody can become addicted to alcohol if they drink a lot, and there are many reasons that someone might drink a lot, but most of these people will spontaneously recover if their circumstances change; 5% however will not.
 If you survey all alcoholics then you will find that most of them drank heavily in their youth, but if you survey all people that drank heavily in their youth (but were not from alcoholic parents) then only about 5% will be alcoholic: correlation is not the same as causation.
-Most people that drink to excess in their youth will develop drink-aversion triggers and as they mature and assume more responsible roles in society then these triggers strengthen and their drinking slows down.
-Most people, though they might drink heavily when younger, will spontaneously change to a normal drinking pattern as they mature.
-Drinking heavily in our youth does not cause alcoholism, but it is very likely that people that end up as alcoholics also drank as teenagers.
+Most people that drink to excess in their youth will develop drink-avoiding triggers and as they mature and these triggers progressively strengthen causing their drinking to slow down.
+Most people, though they might have drunk heavily when they were younger, will spontaneously change to a normal drinking pattern as they mature.
+Drinking heavily in our youth does not cause alcoholism, but it is very likely that people that end up as alcoholics also drank as teenagers… because most do.

 A third significant group of people in which alcoholism is more prevalent is people that are for some reason persistently and severely distressed.
 Alcohol-tolerance in most alcoholics causes changes in neurotransmitter release that lower our mood, make us less socially engaged and increase our anxiety.
-In us these emotional changes are caused by our brain adapting to drinking over a significant period, but some people are in this state for other reasons.
-Childhood abuse or severe trauma can cause it as can unrelenting hardship or certain mental health issues.
-People who are persistently distressed like this may drink as a means to relieve their symptoms; aloneness, anxiety, and fear, shame etc and their drinking as a way to relieve these emotions quickly forms into powerful triggers.
-They build strong drinking triggers that fire whenever they are distressed (which is continuous for them) and this drinking to relieve the symptoms of distress forms itself into the same self-reinforcing feedback loop that occurs with alcohol-tolerance.
+In us these emotional changes are caused by our brain adapting to drinking over a significant period, but some people are already in this state for other reasons.
+Childhood abuse or severe trauma can cause this as can unrelenting hardship or certain mental health issues.
+People who are persistently distressed like this may drink as a means to relieve their symptoms; aloneness, anxiety, and fear, shame etc and their drinking to relieve these emotions quickly forms powerful triggers.
+They build strong drinking triggers that fire whenever they are distressed (which for them is always) and this drinking to relieve their distress forms into the same self-reinforcing feedback loop that occurs with alcohol-tolerance.

 The things that create vulnerability to alcoholism are all internal; i.e. they are all contained within ourselves.
 But there are some widely held beliefs that some external factors influence addiction.
 Specifically, advertising and widespread availability are often cited as contributing to alcoholism, but neither of these is the case.
-Alcoholics do not need advertising to encourage us to drink; we already generate the need to drink within ourselves.
+Alcoholics do not need advertising to encourage them to drink; we already create the need to drink within our own minds.
 Once we have become alcohol-tolerant then the demand that we drink comes from the consequences of being sober and no other stimulus is needed.
 Alcohol advertising does not cause addiction.
 This point is more obvious in the case of other addictive drugs.
 People become addicted to drugs like cocaine, heroin, and methamphetamine yet these are not advertised at all and you can’t just nip to a local store to get them.
-Advertising may have an influence on normal drinkers, but alcoholics are already going to drink anyway.
+Advertising may have an influence on the behaviour of normal drinkers but alcoholics are already going to drink anyway.
 Also the wide and easy access to alcohol does not cause addiction.
 Wide availability may encourage drunkenness, but not addiction.
 Alcoholics will go to extreme lengths to secure alcohol when they need it and whether or not it is convenient to access has no bearing on this.
-Making alcohol harder to access may have an impact on drunkenness but it has no impact on addiction.
-We do not drink because it is easy to do; we drink because we are compelled to.
+Making alcohol less available may have an impact on drunkenness but it has no impact on addiction.
+We do not drink because it is convenient; we drink because we are compelled to.
 Neither advertising nor wide availability are direct causes of alcoholism, but they do have a peripheral effect.
 Of themselves they don’t cause addiction but they may encourage the heavy and persistent drinking that engages the vulnerability where it exists.